jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 # Enjoy the Jerkar tour !
 --------------------------

-This page will give you a concrete idea on how Jerkar is working and what you can do with.
+This page gives a concrete idea on how Jerkar is working and what you can do with.

 ## Principles
 Jerkar is quite simpe in its principle.
-You write a class extending `org.jerkar.tool.JkBuild` in the _build/def_ folder of your project then you can execute any public zero arg methods from the command line by executing `jerkar myMethod1 myOtherMethod` at the root folder of your project.
+You write a class extending `org.jerkar.tool.JkBuild` in the _build/def_ directory of your project then you can execute any public zero arg methods from the command line by executing `jerkar myMethod1 myOtherMethod` at the project root directory.
 To accomplish this, Jerkar :

-* compiles every java sources found under the _build/def_ folder
+* Compiles every java sources found under the _[PROJECT DIR]/build/def_ folder.
-* instantiates the first compiled class found implementing `org.jerkar.tool.JkBuild`.
-If none the `org.jerkar.tool.builtins.templates.javabuild.JkJavaBuild` class is instantiated
+* Instantiates the first compiled class found implementing `org.jerkar.tool.JkBuild`.
+If none the `org.jerkar.tool.builtins.templates.javabuild.JkJavaBuild` class is instantiated.
-* invokes specified methods on the created instance.
-If no method is specified then the `doDefault` method is invoked
+* Invokes specified methods on the created instance.
+If no method is specified then the `doDefault` method is invoked.

 You can also set instance fields from the command line by typing `jerkar myMethod -myField=foo`.

-Concretely your Java project will be structured as is :
+Concretely your Java project is structured as :

 ![Project layout](img/principle.png)

-## Build styles
+## Build Styles

-With Jerkar you can write task based build definition (ala _Ant_), templated ones (ala _Maven_) or rely on conventions only (no build script needed).
+With Jerkar you can write task based build definitions (ala _Ant_), templated ones (ala _Maven_) or rely on conventions only (no build script needed).
 The following section illustrates different approaches to use Jerkar.

-### Task based builds (ala Ant)
+### Task Based Builds (ala Ant)
-If you like to have __complete control__ over your build, you may prefere the _Ant_ build style.
+If you like to have __complete control__ over your builds, you may prefer the _Ant_ build style.
 The price is that you have to __write explicitly__ what your build is doing.

 This example mimics the [tutorial ANT build script](http://ant.apache.org/manual/tutorial-HelloWorldWithAnt.html)